parreirat/vehiculum-challenge/development_checklist.md

   [ ] - Use optimist gem versions or lock them
   [x] - Configure gemspec for gem install to set up all the systemwide
         executables
+  [ ] - Didn't get around to asking about time zone handling: defaulting to +0100, written to data store.
+  [ ] - Implement bin/setup: do bundle, bundle exec rake install rake task invoke, and rbenv rehash if rbenv is defined.
+Check if status is available directly on project root after.

 ####Notes